The Hijacking of Bitcoin — EXPOSED

 In his book “Hijacking Bitcoin,” co-authored with Steve Patterson, Ver lays out the case supporting his belief that not only has Bitcoin been “hijacked,” but that the U.S. government had a hand in its bizarre pivot from decentralization.

-Read the rest of the article in the Fall Recap issue of Rounder Magazine, available for purchase on rounderlife.com.
+The Hijacking of Bitcoin — EXPOSED is included in the Fall Recap issue of Rounder Magazine, available for purchase on rounderlife.com.